artis3n/course-vault-github-oidc/README.md

 1. In your code editor, open the file `.github/workflows/3-main-branch.yml`.
 1. Locate the step `name: Create an OIDC Role`.
 1. Replace this step with the following code.
-**Replace the `YOUR_REPO` section with the `org/repo` that applies to the repository you created from this course**.
+**Replace the `YOUR_REPO` section with the `org/repo` string that applies to the repository you created from this course**.
 For example, the course template hosted at <https://github.com/artis3n/tutorial-vault-github-oidc> would use: `"sub": "repo:artis3n/tutorial-vault-github-oidc:ref:refs/heads/main"`.
-The workflow won't run unless the `org/repo` is correct for your repository.
+The workflow won't run unless the `org/repo` string is correct for your repository.
     ```yml
     - name: Create an OIDC Role
       env: